Thousands gather in Washington on anniversary of Million Man March

 Speakers at the rally, which followed a number of high-profile deaths of black men at the hands of police, called for reforms to law enforcement's use of force and greater access for poor people to health care and higher education.

-During his more than two-hour speech, Farrakhan urged listeners to avoid sexual immorality, abortion and violence, even as he criticized "white supremacy" and said the United States could face a series of natural calamities.
+During his more than two-hour speech, Farrakhan urged listeners to avoid sexual immorality, abortion and violence, even as he criticized "white supremacy" and predicted a backlash against the United States.

 "America has now entered the time of divine judgment," Farrakhan said.